jawj/hextreme/README.md

 Decodes a hex string (upper-, lower- or mixed-case) to binary data.

 The `onInvalidInput` option defaults to `'throw'`, in which case any non-hex character in the input causes an error to be thrown.
-This matches the behaviour of `toHex()` on a `Uint8Array` (where supported).
+This matches the behaviour of `Uint8Array.fromHex(hex)` (where supported).

 `onInvalidInput` may otherwise be set to `'truncate'`, in which case decoding stops at the first non-hex character pair encountered.
-This matches the behaviour of `toString('hex')` on a Node `Buffer`.
+This matches the behaviour of `Buffer.from(hex, 'hex')`.

 Examples: